github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/setting-up-the-codeql-cli.md

   - `codeql/python-queries`
   - `codeql/ruby-queries`

+Alternatively, you can download query packs during the analysis by using the `--download` flag of the `codeql database analyze` command.

 {% endif %}

-Alternatively, you can download query packs during the analysis by using the `--download` flag of the `codeql database analyze` command.
+## Generating a token for authentication with {% data variables.product.product_name %}

+If you eventually want to upload your results to {% data variables.product.product_name %} to display as code scanning alerts, you will need to generate a {% data variables.product.pat_generic %} with the `security_events` write permission.
+For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)."

+If you have installed the {% data variables.product.prodname_codeql_cli %} in a third-party CI system to create results to display in {% data variables.product.prodname_dotcom %} as code scanning alerts, you can use a {% data variables.product.prodname_github_app %} or {% data variables.product.pat_generic %} to upload results to {% data variables.product.product_name %}.
+For more information, see "[AUTOTITLE](/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/installing-codeql-cli-in-your-ci-system#generating-a-token-for-authentication-with-github)."

 ## Checking out the {% data variables.product.prodname_codeql %} source code directly